Kosmos 2241

-Kosmos 2241 (Космос 2241 meaning Cosmos 2241) was a Russian US-K missile early warning satellite that was launched in 1993 as part of the Russian Space Forces' Oko programme.
-The satellite was designed to identify missile launches using optical telescopes and infrared sensors.
+Kosmos 2241 (Космос 2241 meaning Cosmos 2241) was a Russian US-K missile early warning satellite launched in 1993 as part of the Russian Space Forces' Oko programme.
+The satellite was designed to detect missile launches using optical telescopes and infrared sensors.

 Kosmos 2241 was launched from Site 43/4 at Plesetsk Cosmodrome in Russia.
-A Molniya-M carrier rocket with a 2BL upper stage was used to perform the launch, which took place at 19:07 UTC on 6 April 1993.
+A Molniya-M carrier rocket with a 2BL upper stage was used for the launch, which took place at 19:07 UTC on 6 April 1993.
 The launch successfully placed the satellite into a molniya orbit.
 It subsequently received its Kosmos designation, and the international designator 1993-051A.
 The United States Space Command assigned it the Satellite Catalog Number 22594.

 On 8 March 2022, Kosmos 2241 decayed from orbit and reentered the atmosphere.